arqueon/niri_hypr_qtile/README.md

 **Important Note:** It is strongly recommended to thoroughly test any modifications in a non-production environment before applying them to your primary system.

-## ArchLinux Tweak Tool (ATT)
+## ArcoLinux Tweak Tool (ATT)

-[ArchLinux Tweak Tool (ATT)](https://arcolinux.com/everything-you-need-to-know-about-the-arcolinux-tweak-tool/) is a versatile and powerful tool designed to simplify the customization of Arch-based systems.
+[ArcoLinux Tweak Tool (ATT)](https://arcolinux.com/everything-you-need-to-know-about-the-arcolinux-tweak-tool/) is a versatile and powerful tool designed to simplify the customization of Arch-based systems.
 It can help you:

 * **Easily personalize your desktop environment.**
 * **Troubleshoot and fix common issues.**